Identifiable and interpretable nonparametric factor analysis: Discussion

 \section{Discussion}

 The focus of this article is on introducing a relatively simple latent variable modeling framework for identifiable and interpretable dimensionality reduction, with sufficient flexibility to characterize complex data.
-We illustrated this flexibility in building realistic generative models for bird vocalization data.
-The proposed framework represents an appealing competitor to popular GP-LVM and VAE approaches.
+We illustrate this flexibility in building realistic generative models for bird vocalization data.
+The proposed framework represents an attractive competitor to popular GP-LVM and VAE approaches.
 Building on our initial developments for NIFTY, there are several natural next steps.
-First, we can accommodate observed data ${\bf x}_i$ that have a variety of measurement scales, including binary, categorical, count and continuous, through one of two simple modifications.
-One direction is to define a Gaussian linear factor model for underlying data ${\bf x}_i^*$ and then let $x_{ij}=h_j(x_{ij}^*)$ with $h_j(\cdot)$ an appropriate link function for the $j$th variable type.
-Another is to define each $x_{ij}$ as belonging to an exponential family including the latent factors as predictors in a generalized linear model (GLM).
-In both cases, it is of interest to consider alternatives to the MCMC-based Bayesian inference approach of this paper including pure optimization approaches for rapid dimension reduction and variational approximations to speed up Bayesian analyses.
+First, we can accommodate observed data ${\bm x}_i$ that have a variety of measurement scales, including binary, categorical, count, and continuous, through one of two simple modifications.
+One direction is to define a Gaussian linear factor model for the underlying data ${\bm x}_i^*$ and then let $x_{ij}=h_j(x_{ij}^*)$ with $h_j(\cdot)$ an appropriate link function for the $j$th variable type.
+Another is to define each $x_{ij}$ as belonging to an exponential family that includes latent factors as predictors in a generalized linear model (GLM).
+In both cases, it is of interest to consider alternatives to the MCMC-based Bayesian inference approach including pure optimization approaches for rapid dimension reduction and variational approximations to speed up Bayesian analyses.

-Another interesting direction forward is to carefully consider the role of pretraining in the practical performance and theoretical properties of NIFTY.
-While we focused on manifold learning algorithms for pretraining, such as diffusion maps, it would be appealing to be able to adaptively select the type of pretraining most appropriate for the data at hand.
-For example, some data may have a lower-dimensional manifold structure, while other data may be more appropriately characterized as a stratified space.
+Another interesting direction forward is to carefully consider the role of pre-training in the practical performance and theoretical properties of NIFTY.
+While we focused on manifold learning algorithms for pre-training, such as diffusion maps, it would be appealing to be able to adaptively select the type of pre-training most appropriate for the data at hand.
+For example, some data may have a lower-dimensional manifold structure, while other data may be characterized more appropriately as a stratified space.

-One contribution in this paper that is of considerable independent interest beyond the specific factor structure of NIFTY is our highlighting of the important problem of latent variable {\em distributional shift.} We proposed a particular strategy to deal with distribution shift in our inferences, but a careful study of when and why such shifts occur and how they can be optimally handled remain open problems.
+One contribution in this paper that is of considerable independent interest beyond the specific factor structure of NIFTY is our highlighting of the important problem of {\em latent posterior shift}.
+We proposed a particular strategy to deal with this problem in our inferences, but a careful study of when and why such shifts occur and how they can be optimally handled remains an open problem.